-In the books Imhotep The African: Architect of The Cosmos and Black Genesis the construction of the Giza Pyramid should be given to Imhotep as the Black African visionary responsible for the Masonic innovations that eventually led to the construction of the Giza Pyramids.
+According to the books Imhotep The African: Architect of The Cosmos and Black Genesis credit for the construction of the Giza Pyramids should be given to Imhotep the Black African visionary from the Ancient Egyptian Nile Valley Civilization of Kemet responsible for the Masonic innovations that eventually led to the construction of the Giza Pyramids.

 Imhotep The African